 Water quality is constantly monitored during a dosing to ensure it meets regulated safety standards.

 - Reduce the taste or smell of chlorine in your drinking water during a dosing by boiling it or letting it stand in an open container, such as a pitcher, for several hours.

 - Consult your health care provider if you are currently undergoing dialysis or have a compromised immune system to determine whether the change in disinfection will affect your treatment.

 - Contact a pet or aquarium professional if you own a fish tank or pond that uses City water to determine if any adjustments to your aquarium treatment is needed during a chlorine dosing.

-- Check the news listing on www.titusville.com for information on current chlorine dosings.
+- Click here for news releases on www.titusville.com for information on current chlorine dosings.